catsia/catsia/README.md

-##Katya Lemeshevskaya
+###Katya Lemeshevskaya

-@oshiitbochka in telegram
+How to reach me: @oshiitbochka in telegram

 >Great things come from great mistakes

 Java (Sping Boot, Hibernate), C++, Unity

-Pet and course projects, small games
+I'm currently working on pet and course projects, small games

-Currently leraning at BSUIR
+Leraning at BSUIR

 <!--
 **catsia/catsia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.